RehabMan/OS-X-Null-Ethernet/README.md

 Chameleon: Place in /Extra/ssdt.aml or /Extra/ssdt-1.aml, /Extra/ssdt-2.aml, depending on what SSDTs you already have installed.
 Clover: Place in /EFI/CLOVER/patched/ssdt-X.aml where 'X' is some number that you're not already using for SSDTs.

+Note:

+If you've previously had network interfaces setup (eg. not a fresh install), you may need to remove all network interfaces and set them up again.
+To do that, go into SysPrefs->Network and remove all interfaces, Apply, then remove /Library/Preferences/SystemConfiguration/NetworkInterfaces.plist.
+Reboot, then add all your network interfaces back, starting with NullEthernet.

 ### Downloads: